Morning Voice

 Point 2: The voice is a moving target

-As we age, many of us lock into however our voice feels when younger, and we “learn the ropes” using how that instrument feels.
-That then seems to become the permanent target, even though we’ve just explained how the voice is always changing.
-We anticipate and expect the brightness and lightness of a freshly post-pubescent voice… but we’ve already highlighted this is only the beginning stage.
+As we age, many of us lock into however our voice feels when younger, and we “learn the ropes” based on that instrument.
+That becomes the imagined permanent target — even though the voice is always changing.

 Point 3: Range and tone are a by-product of function, not youth